misorrek/ViscaCamLink/README.md

 ## Installation

+### Windows installer

+Execute the setup file (.msi) (e.g. by double-clicking or using the context menu) and follow the wizard.
+Then start the program (automatically if selected or manually via the Windows start menu) and continue with [First start](#first-start).

 ### Portable

-Place the execution file (.exe) in any location where the executing user has permissions.
-Then start it - e.g. by double-clicking or using the context menu.
+Unpack the execution file (.exe) contained in the archive (.zip) to any location where the executing user has permissions.
+Then start it (e.g. by double-clicking or using the context menu) and proceed with [First start](#first-start).

+## First start

 Since .NET 6 is required for the application, a prompt will appear if this is not yet pre-installed.
 Simply follow this prompt and restart the application if necessary ([Manual installation - .NET Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)).
 After that ViscaCamLink is ready for use.

 ## Usage